Fractional coloring with local demands and applications to degree-sequence bounds on the independence number: Fractional coloring with lists

-In Sections~\ref{caro wei proof section} and \ref{local brooks section}, we often find a fractional coloring of an induced subgraph of a graph $G$ and try to extend it to all of $G$.
+In Sections~\ref{caro wei proof section} and \ref{tri-free section} and in~\cite{KP19-brooks}, we often find a fractional coloring of an induced subgraph of a graph $G$ and try to extend it to all of $G$.
 To that end, we introduce the following notation.